langtonhugh/website_academic/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am a former researcher in crime and policing, and currently working to promote and develop open science practices and computational reproducibility at Amsterdam UMC.
+bio: I am a former researcher and current open science enthusiast.
+I've recently finished a project on promoting and developing open science practices and computational reproducibility at Amsterdam UMC.
 education:
   courses:
   - course: PhD in Criminology